What Is The Health Care Spending Account?

 Does the HCSA replace my medical plan?

 No. This program offers you a way to pay for eligible out-of-pocket health care expenses with pre-tax money.
 You cannot submit expenses for which you have received or will seek reimbursement from your health care plan or other source.
-So, you should first submit your claims to your health insurance plan so that it can pay according to the plan limits.
-Then, the remaining out-of- pocket eligible expenses can be submitted to the HCSA for reimbursement.
+You should first submit your claims to your health insurance plan.
+Once you know how much of your cost is covered, then submit any remaining out-of-pocket eligible expenses to the HCSA for reimbursement.

-Is an employee required to participate in the New York State Health Insurance Program (NYSHIP) in order to participate in the HCSA?
+Am I required to participate in the New York State Health Insurance Program (NYSHIP) in order to enroll in the HCSA?

-No. If an employee has coverage elsewhere, he or she may still enroll in the HCSA as long as the eligibility criteria for the program are met.
+No. If you have coverage elsewhere, you may still enroll in the HCSA as long as you meet the eligibility criteria.

 If my spouse or I have health insurance coverage elsewhere, can I still enroll in or use the HCSA to pay for my family’s expenses?